AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/dragon/pseudodragon-xmm.md

 - "desc": "Melee Attack Roll: +4, reach 5 ft.
 Hit: 4 (1d4 + 2) Piercing damage."
   "name": "Bite"
 - "desc": "Constitution Saving Throw: DC 12, one creature the pseudodragon can see\
     \ within 5 feet.
-Failure: 5 (2d4) Poison damage, and the target has the [Poisoned](3-Mechanics/CLI/rules/conditions.md#Poisoned)\
+Failure: 5 (2d4) Poison damage, and the target has the [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned)\
     \ condition for 1 hour.
-Failure by 5 or More: The [Poisoned](3-Mechanics/CLI/rules/conditions.md#Poisoned)\
+By 5th Failure: While [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned),\
-    \ target also has the [Unconscious](3-Mechanics/CLI/rules/conditions.md#Unconscious)\
+    \ the target also has the [Unconscious](/3-Mechanics/CLI/conditions.md#Unconscious)\
-    \ condition until it takes damage or a creature within 5 feet of it takes an action\
+    \ condition, which ends early if the target takes damage or a creature within\
-    \ to shake it awake."
+    \ 5 feet of it takes an action to wake it."
   "name": "Sting"
 "source":
 - "XMM"
 - "XPHB"
-"image": "3-Mechanics/CLI/bestiary/dragon/token/pseudodragon-xmm.webp"
+"image": "/3-Mechanics/CLI/bestiary/dragon/token/pseudodragon-xmm.webp"
 ```
 ^statblock